garand/stove/README.md

   <img src="https://codeship.com/projects/ebc21970-4aa4-0132-eb1f-2eec968ed96f/status">
 </p>

-Stove is a web app used to track woodstove temperature and wood levels throughout the winter.
+Stove is an app for tracking stove temperature and wood levels.

 ### Setup
 Clone this repository and run `npm install` in the root directory.